 Video material of the online workshop and concert as well as the “lessons learned” of the project will be published and widely advertised on the digital platform betterconcerts.org.

 Each ensemble organises a concert on the same day, at the same time (synchronously) in its home country (including venue, audience, stage and sound equipment).
 The ensembles of the partner countries will be connected online through their music programme.
-In other words, the audience in Austria hears one ensemble live on stage, the other two ensembles via live transmission on a screen with a projector.
+In other words, the audience in Austria hears one ensemble live on stage and the other two ensembles via live transmission on a screen with a projector.

 The result is a concert that offers the audience an online and offline experience.
 Three ensembles from three countries of the European Union provide a listening experience for three different groups of audience members at the same time.